voxpupuli/agtm/tests.md

 in this case a single user, then create our ‘before :each do’ block.
 This is code that is ran before each it{} within this describe block.
 In our case we start using ‘stubs’ as a way of faking the return of various functions that exist in our fact.
+This means when the fact attempts to execute we sneak in and replace the intended returns for various functions with our fake entries.

 Our first stub is for Etc.passwd, and we make it yield up the singleuser struct we had before.
 We next stub Dir[] with the test users .ssh directory returning a single file, id_rsa.pub.
 Last, we stub File.read() for that file to return the fake keys content we defined earlier.

 Inside the it{} block we then actually run Facter.fact() to call our real ruby fact.
 This code is run, but when the functions we stubbed are found it just skips running them for real and returns the fake stuff we stubbed out.

 We then use .value.should eq ‘thing’ to assert that our fact, when run with our fake data, should find two comments.
+When taken together this test ensures that all the logic of the fact works if fed with pregenerated data that we can make assertions against.

 ```
   describe 'single user' do